-Now the oldest, continuously operating, minority- owned bank in the United States, Citizens Savings Bank and Trust Company was founded by distinguished community leaders, including R. H. Boyd, the Reverend Preston Taylor, J. B. Bosley, E. B. Jefferson, J. S. Ewing, J. A. Cullom, the Reverend William Haynes and J. W. Grant.
-It was determined that charter members would include those who contributed at least $100 to the capital stock.
-Each of the nine men in attendance pledged the $100.
-With that meeting the One Cents Savings Bank and Trust Company was born.
+Now the oldest, continuously operating, minority-owned bank in the United States, Citizens Savings Bank and Trust Company was founded by distinguished community leaders, including R. H. Boyd, Reverend Preston Taylor, J. B. Bosley, E. B. Jefferson, J. S. Ewing, J. A. Cullom, Reverend William Haynes and J. W. Grant.
+It was determined that charter members would include those who contributed at least $100 to the capital stock., and each of the nine men in attendance pledged the $100.
+With that meeting, the One Cents Savings Bank and Trust Company was born.
 The bank opened on January 16, 1904.
 Its first home was donated space in Napier’s law office.
 Although, the bank’s name suggested that an account could be opened with one cent, ten cents was the minimum deposit accepted.

 In 1922, Citizens Savings Bank and Trust Company relocated to the former Duncan Hotel, home of the Colored YMCA and other African-American Owned agencies.
 When other local banks failed during the Great Depression, Citizens Bank survived through conservative lending policies and by encouraging systematic savings.

 1904-1922: Richard Henry Boyd served as the bank’s first president.
 Mr. Boyd also founded the National Baptist Publishing Board, now known as R. H. Boyd Publishing Corp., in 1896.